Directories

 SERIOUS HEALTH CONDITION

-A serious health condition is an illness, injury, impairment, or physical or mental condition that involves inpatient care or continuing treatment by a health care provider.
-The FMLA does not apply to routine medical examinations, such as physical, or to common medical conditions, such as an upset stomach, unless complications develop.
+A serious health condition is an illness, injury, impairment, or physical or mental condition that requires inpatient care or ongoing treatment by a healthcare provider.
+The FMLA does not apply to routine medical examinations, such as physicals, or to common medical conditions, like an upset stomach, unless complications arise.

-Inpatient care is described as an overnight stay in a hospital, hospice, or residential medical care facility and it includes any period of incapacity or any subsequent treatment in connection with the overnight stay.
+Inpatient care is defined as an overnight stay in a hospital, hospice, or residential medical care facility, encompassing any period of incapacity and any subsequent treatment related to the overnight stay.

 CONTINUING TREATMENT